hashcss/hashcss.com/src/about/ops.md

 ---

-As a general rule, we're pretty friendly :) Be sure to read the rules for what to do and what not to do.
+As a general rule, we’re pretty friendly :) Be sure to read the [rules](/rules) for what to do and what not to do.

 ---

-See the rules page for the channel rules
+See the [rules page](/rules) for the channel rules